Celebrate with us!

-This Labor Day weekend, many artists are coming together at various locations throughout Toledo to celebrate the 26th Annual Labor Day Weekend Art Walk.
+Join us Labor Day weekend and visit with artists at various locations throughout Toledo to celebrate the 27th Annual Labor Day Weekend Art Walk.

-Our sponsors make the Toledo Labor Day Art Walk Event possible.
+Our sponsors and volunteers make the Toledo Labor Day Art Walk Event possible.

 Toledo’s Art Walk began as a one-time event in October, 1993 as an open-studio for Michael Gibbons, a Mentor Artist for the Corvallis based Vistas & Vineyards program.
 Artists Douglas Haga and Ivan Kelly, recent arrivals to Toledo and neighbors of Gibbons, were invited to open their doors during the festivities.
 Several hundred visitors came for the event, and in 1994 and 1995 the trio of Toledo artists staged a repeat.
 Each artist invited a guest artist, swelling the number to six showing art.
 In 1996, prompted by the challenges of October weather, the Art Walk event date was changed to the three days of Labor Day weekend, where it remains to this day.